Glimpse Of Bhutan 6 Days Map

 • Bhutan flight fare

-• Insurance to cover your trek/travel, medical, baggage lost
+• Insurance to cover your trek/travel accidental, medical, baggage lost, trip cancellation

 • Expenses of personal nature

-• Any extra cost involve incase of natural disaster, political turmoil, flight cancellation or delay, sickness etc
+• Any extra cost involves incase of natural disaster, political turmoil, flight cancellation or delay, sickness etc

 • Anything not mentioned in our include box